PufferFinance/UniFi/l1-contracts/docs/registration.md

 ### Validator Registration

 After the initial operator registration and delegate key registration, the next step is to register individual validators.
-This process allows the UniFi AVS to maintain a mapping between validators and their authorized pre-confirmation signing keys, ensuring that only legitimate validators can participate in the pre-confirmation process.
+This process allows the UniFi AVS to maintain a mapping between validators and their authorized pre-confirmation signing key, ensuring that only active restaked validators can be registered to the AVS.

 The validator registration process consists of the following steps: